Thierry Neuville: 2020

 Neuville started his seventh season with Hyundai by winning the Monte Carlo Rally, battling with Ogier and Evans throughout the rally.
 However, he would drop the lead of the standings after a sixth-place finish in the following round in Sweden.
 Neuville would drop more points to Ogier and Evans due to not scoring in the next two events, Mexico and Estonia, due to mechanical troubles in both.
 In a shortened season due to the COVID-19 pandemic, Neuville was 37 points behind leader Ogier with three events remaining.
 He led most of the next event in Turkey but had to settle for second after Evans due to a puncture on the final day.
 He was second again in the next event in Sardinia, finishing second in a close podium behind winner Sordo and ahead of Ogier in third.
 In the finale in Monza Neuville would need to win and score maximum power stage points to be champion, while his rivals could not score big points.
 Instead, Neuville crashed out of the event early, while Ogier went on to win his seventh title.
 However, with Neuville's teammates Tänak and Sordo finishing in second and third, Hyundai was manufacturers champions for the second time.
 In the drivers championship, Neuville was fourth, ending his streak of finishing as the runner-up which begun in 2016.

+2021–2024: First World Rally Championship title

+After three consecutive seasons finishing third from 2021 to 2023, Neuville finally claimed his first World Rally Championship title in 2024.
+He, alongside his co-driver Martijn Wydaeghe, also secured Hyundai's first Drivers' Championship title after over a decade in the WRC.
+Neuville started the season strongly, winning the season-opening Monte Carlo Rally and Acropolis Rally, and remained consistent throughout the campaign.
+Despite some challenges, including mechanical issues at the season finale in Japan, he secured enough points to confirm his championship victory before the final stage, becoming the first Belgian to win the WRC Drivers' title.